Swaps#

 ))

-We have the option to change the interpolation method as shown below.
+You have the option to change the interpolation method—see below.

 dts = forecasting_curve.history().loc[dtm.date(2010, 2, 1):].index